saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 endgenerate
 ```

-Conceptually, the generated hardware forms a chain:
+Conceptually, the generated hardware forms the following chain:

 ```text
 FA0 → FA1 → FA2 → FA3 → FA4 → FA5 → FA6 → FA7
 ```

-Each generated instance represents an actual hardware block.
+Each generated instance represents a physical hardware block in the elaborated design.

-This makes `for generate` especially useful for **scalable and parameterized RTL designs**.
+This makes `for generate` useful for **scalable and parameterized RTL implementations**.

 ---